 JV: My name is Jasmine Vanstone.
 My pronouns are She/ Her.
-I'm a Jamaican Canadian Multidisciplinary Artist and Arts Administrator based in North York.
+I'm a Jamaican Canadian Multidisciplinary Artist and Arts Administrator based in North collage, digital photography, paper craft and most recently murals and film.
+I like to explore wellness, identity, social justice, environmental justice and Anti-Black Racism in my art and in my work.